Sandakphu Trek

 If you are starting the trek from Manebhanjan, you can get a guide from Highlander Guides and Porters Welfare Association (Phone: +91 89720 34550) located by the roadside as soon as you enter Manebhanjan.

 You can also negotiate and settle for a porter who can double up as a guide.
-If you want, you can call them up and book a guide/porter in advance, you need to WhatsApp them a photo of your ID (such as Aadhar card) and make an advance payment of Rs.
+If you want, you can call up the association and book a guide/porter in advance, you need to WhatsApp them a photo of your ID (such as Aadhar card) and make an advance payment of Rs.
 500 to get a booking confirmation.

 Guides are also available at Dhotrey and Rimbik.
 At Dhotrey (when you take the alternative route described above), you can get a guide from 'Guide & Porters Association (Dhotrey)'.... they are open daily during the day time (8am to 5pm).